 Generally, the Group provides services to customers over multiple accounting periods.
-When a customer is paying for goods and services in arrears, the Group is effectively providing financing to the customer.

 The Group has determined that no significant financing component exists in respect of its revenue streams.
 The reasoning for this decision is as follows:

 - For contingent matters, a substantial amount of the consideration promised by the customer is variable subject to the occurrence or non-occurrence of a future event that is not substantially within the control of the customer or the Group, and - With respect to fee for service and fixed fee arrangements, a substantial amount of the consideration promised by the customer is variable subject to the occurrence or non-occurrence of a future event that is not substantially within the control of the customer or the Group.